The best ways to respond to "why are you leaving your job?"

 • Lack of accountability.
 Even if you were let go from your previous job, you should take ownership of your part in the situation.
 Shifting blame or making excuses can make you appear unprofessional and unreliable.

-Improve your chances with a well-thought response
+Improve your chances with a well-thought-out response

 In almost all your interviews, the question, “Why did you leave your job?” is likely to surface.
 Thorough preparation is, therefore, crucial.